snicckers/nicks_blog/_posts/2020-08-18-flight-controller-pt1.md

 Here is a video demonstration of the final single-axis controller:

 <p style="text-align: center;"> <iframe width="800" height="450" src="https://www.youtube.com/embed/v6ljsSUh884" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> </p>

-Why did I do this?
-I'm not sure, I thought it would be fun.
-Note that this project was carried out over the course of the last few years, and the project stood abandoned for long periods of time.
-When I began, I was at the start of an engineering degree, and didn't really know anything about anything, although to be honest I feel that I know less now that I did then.
-At the beginning I knew very little about programming or electronics, now I would say I am quite comfortable (for an undergraduate Mechanical Engineer) with procedural & object-oriented programming.
-Going forward I'd like to balance out my skillset with some electrical knowledge.

 Part 2 is next up, focusing on the implementation of a Madgwick filter, and a Mahony filter.